BlackPhlox/potoo/README.md

 potoo --new bevy_test

 # Create a new bevy project types called bevy_test, app is default
-potoo --new bevy_test_app --template app potoo --new bevy_test_app --template game potoo --new bevy_test_app --template plugin
+potoo --new bevy_test --template app potoo --new bevy_test --template game potoo --new bevy_test --template plugin

 # Import a bevy project to potoo format -> .po2
 potoo --import .